begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 - jBC has the tools to provide sophisticated string handling
 - jBC handles system signals and events automatically

-### File and Directory Organization

-To run jBC on a UNIX system, there are several directories and files already set up, which ensure the smooth and efficient use of the jBC programming environment; all the jBC files are held under the UNIX /opt/jBASIC directory.

-The main body of the jBC program and library files are held in the /opt/jBASIC directory, which contains all the run-time code, error and library files, as well as default system and terminal set-up limit.

 # XML Functions and Statements

 TAFC is incorporating new XML capabilities built into jBC based on the